Not everything that can be counted counts, and not everything that counts can be counted

 Ken Robinson discusses an alternative to standardised testing and grading.
 He talks about assessment as a learning tool.
-He describes how students can be encouraged to keep a record of their learning in a way that empowers them to learn about their own learning.
+Describes how students can be encouraged to keep a record of their learning in a way that empowers them to learn about their own learning.
 He describes a situation where the ultimate goal is assessment as learning.

 Injured people are usually intensely interested in measuring.
 They want to know how long until they will be better, when they will be normal again.
-They also want to measure the opportunity cost of being injured.
-They want to measure the effect this will have on their relationships, at work, at home and at play.
+They also want to measure the opportunity cost of being injured, They want to measure the effect this will have on their relationships, at work, at home and at play.

 We do of course measure the strength of our relationships constantly.
-We measure the utility of time spent in various endeavours.
-We measure the performance of our children and our children measure us by the amount of quality attention and time we give them, as do our partners and our work colleagues.
-We have a daily intuitive, and often non-conscious, feeling about how we spent our time.
+We measure the utility of time spent in various endeavours, We measure the performance of our children and our children measure us by the amount of quality attention and time we give them, as do our partners and our work colleagues.
+All of us have a daily intuitive, and often non-conscious, feeling about how we spent our time.
 These measurements may not have validity in a strict rationalist/scientific sense, and they defy quantification.
 In fact, there is something offensive about asking someone to quantify the strength their close personal relationships, despite their importance.
 We are well served by a fluid, subjective and intuitive sense.
 When our close relationships are challenged, we discuss them, we apply significant cognitive effort to making sense of them and we act to assess and repair them.
 Quantification adds little value.

 In her book Life on the Screen (1995), Sherry Turkle discusses the concept of bricolage as it applies to problem solving in code projects and workspace productivity.
 Karl Weick applies this term to organizational learning.
 Turkle advocates the bricoleur style of programming as a valid and under-examined alternative to what she describes as the conventional structured planner approach.
 In this style of coding, the programmer works without an exhaustive preliminary specification, opting instead for a step-by-step growth and re-evaluation process.
 In her essay Epistemological Pluralism, Turkle writes: